Alec Trevelyan

-Alec Trevelyan is a fictional character and the main antagonist in the 1995 James Bond film GoldenEye, portrayed by actor Sean Bean.
-Bean's likeness was also used as the model for Alec Trevelyan in the 1997 video game GoldenEye 007.
+Alec Trevelyan, also known as 006, is a fictional character and the main antagonist in the James Bond film GoldenEye (1995) portrayed by the English actor Sean Bean.
+Bean's likeness was also used as the model for Alec Trevelyan in the video game GoldenEye 007 (1997).

 GoldenEye

 Character information

 The character Alec Trevelyan (Sean Bean) is born to Lienz Cossacks who collaborated with the Nazis, but attempted to defect to the United Kingdom at the end of World War II.
 When the UK instead sent them back to the Soviets, many are executed by Joseph Stalin's death squads.
 Though Trevelyan's parents survive, his father, ashamed to have lived, kills his wife and himself.
 At the time, Trevelyan is only six years old.
 He is then transported to the United Kingdom and taken in by MI6, which continue to sponsor his training and education throughout his childhood (by Trevelyan's own account, MI6 thinks he would have been "too young to remember").
 At 18, he begins to formally work for MI6 under the alias Agent 006, and subsequently begins planning his revenge against the British government for his family's demise.
 He considers recruiting fellow MI6 agent and friend James Bond (Pierce Brosnan) to his cause, but ultimately decides against it, believing Bond too loyal to MI6.

 On a mission working alongside Bond to blow up the Arkhangelsk chemical weapons facility in the Soviet Union, Trevelyan betrays MI6.
 During the operation, Trevelyan fakes his own execution with the help of the base's commander, Colonel Arkady Grigorovich Ourumov (Gottfried John).
 Bond manages to finish the mission and escapes unscathed by changing the sequence of detonation timers.
 This action unwittingly leads to Trevelyan being disfigured in the subsequent explosion.
 Later Bond admits to M (Judi Dench) that he feels responsible for Trevelyan's apparent death.

 Nine years later, Bond's pursuit of a stolen helicopter and investigation of an explosion leads him to Saint Petersburg, where he learns from gangster Valentin Zukovsky (Robbie Coltrane) that the head of the crime syndicate responsible for the theft is a man operating under the name Janus.
 Later, when he finally meets Janus, Bond is shocked to discover the scarred Trevelyan.